nokxs/iobroker-javascript-vs-code-extension/README.md

 After the first activation a `.iobroker-config.json` file is created in the root directory of your workspace.
 It contains all settings.

-> Caution: Hot reloading the settings is currently not supported.
+> Current limitation: Hot reloading the settings is currently not supported.
 After changing a setting, restart VS Code.

 ### Available settings